EiSimp/Book-Archive/README.md

 As a book club member, I can join virtual meetings directly through the app.
 These meetings provide a platform for in-depth discussions about our readings, allowing me to connect with other book enthusiasts and share insights in real time.

-By incorporating these features, the Book Community App creates a seamless and engaging experience for users, fostering a vibrant community of readers who can track their reading, discover new books, and participate in interactive discussions.
+By incorporating these features, PagePals creates a seamless and engaging experience for users, fostering a vibrant community of readers who can track their reading, discover new books, and participate in interactive discussions.